uds-lsv/anea/README.md

 ANEA is a tool to automatically annotate named entities in unlabeled text based on entity lists for the use as distant supervision.

 An example of the workflow can be seen in this [video](https://www.youtube.com/watch?v=eXwho2Pq6Eg).
-For the additional material of the PML4DC paper, please check the subdirectory *additional* of this repository.
+For more details, take a look at our [paper](https://arxiv.org/abs/2102.13129) (accepted at PML4DC @ ICLR'21).
+For the additional material of the paper, please check the subdirectory *additional* of this repository.

 ## Installation